dylangleason/weather-report/README.md

   possible since we don't require any request filters.
 I chose not to go this route, though, since this strategy could change if using an API controller.

+## Areas of Improvement

+Here are a few areas that could use improvement, but I did not implement due to lack of time.

+- Spend more time on error handling when OpenWeather or their related Geocoder service is down or rate limited.
+- I used some prebuilt components using Bulma CSS to build a very simple / rudimentary UI.
+This could be improved.
+- Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services.
+- Figure out a way to write high-value tests for controllers, as those would require patching in order to mock infrastructure rather than using dependency injection.